RobWar-code/culinary-delight/README.md

 ## Development Information
 Project notes are contained in the doc directory, these include the project analysis, skeleton designs, work flow notes etc.

+## Deployment
+Deployed on GitHub Pages at https://robwar-code.github.io/culinary-delight/ from the main branch using GitHub - Settings/Pages option

 ## Site Images
 These are all taken at display width 1200px or near.